Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging: The Proposed Methods

-The multi-scale correspondence alignment sub-network aims to implicitly align the input LDR images in a coarse-to-finer manner, which consists of two key components, namely the encoder and multi-scale sampling aggregation module (Multi-scale SAM).
-The overall structure of the multi-scale correspondence alignment sub-network is shown in Fig.\,\ref{overview}.
+The multi-scale feature alignment sub-network plays a crucial role in our proposed model, which implicitly aligns the input LDR images from coarse to fine levels.
+The overall architecture of this sub-network is illustrated in Fig.\,\ref{overview}, which comprises two components: an encoder and a multi-scale sampling and aggregation module (Multi-scale SAM).